jaseknighter/splnkr/README.md

 ## sequencer interfaces

-selecting the third screen (*sqncr*) using norns encoder *e1* brings up the sequencer, which is controllable with a grid. the norns ui provides information about the sequencer's state. the sequencer is built around the Lattice library and Tyler Etter's [port of Sequins](https://mapcorps.net/university/#12).
+selecting the third page (*sqncr*) using norns encoder E1 brings up the sequencer view, which is controllable with 16 column grid. the norns ui provides information about the sequencer's state. the sequencer is built around the Lattice library and Tyler Etter's [port of Sequins](https://monome.org/docs/norns/reference/lib/sequins).

 ### sequencer grid controls